BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 to reveal who is in charge for what reason;
 To ask: What is it for?
 How does it change our social, economic, political, and transcendental systems?
-Can the everyday people control it, and if so, how can we get there?
+Can everyday people control it, and if so, how can we get there?

 ## References